giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 ### Problem

 The **problem** defines how the beam is loaded and constrained, independently of the section geometry - it answers "what is done to the beam?", not "what is the beam?".

+The problem logic is **implemented in Python**, while its parameters and selection can be **configured and driven from YAML**.
+Once implemented, the same problem definition can therefore be reused across different models and cases without modifying the solver core.

-Like the case, the **problem is implemented in Python** and can be reused across different models.
-The same scheme is used for both geometries: a **transverse surface load with a half-wave sinusoidal variation along the beam axis**, applied to the lower flange, with matching boundary conditions at the ends.
+The same loading and boundary-condition scheme is used for both geometries: a **transverse surface load with a half-wave sinusoidal variation along the beam axis**, applied to the lower flange, with matching boundary conditions at the ends.

 - [Prismatic problem](https://github.com/giovanniboscu/continuous-section-field/blob/main/cuf/I-Shape/problems/prism_table9.yaml)
 - [Tapered problem](https://github.com/giovanniboscu/continuous-section-field/blob/main/cuf/I-Shape/problems/taper_table9.yaml)

 ### Case

 The **case** combines a model and a problem, and specifies the transverse CUF basis and order, the longitudinal finite-element approximation, and the numerical integration settings.

-Unlike the model, which is pure YAML, the **transverse expansion and the longitudinal shape functions are implemented in Python**; once defined, they can be reused across different models, problems, and cases.
+Unlike the model, which is pure YAML, the **transverse expansion and the longitudinal shape functions are implemented in Python**; once defined, they can be selected and configured from the case YAML and reused across different models, problems, and cases.

 The same numerical approximation is used in both analyses - only the cross-section geometry provided by the model differs.